HAC: Hearing Aid Compatibility (FCC 20.19, C63.19)

 2003-2007 modernisation for mobile

 Section titled “2003-2007 modernisation for mobile”The FCC, through its 2003 Report and Order (FCC 03-168), extended the requirement to mobile phones, recognising that the historical exclusion of wireless handsets in the original HAA could no longer be justified in the era of widespread mobile use.
-The FCC defined the M3 and M4 ratings for acoustic coupling, T3 and T4 for T-coil coupling, and imposed a progressive quota on operators and manufacturers: a given percentage of the portfolio had to be HAC.
-The successive amendments of 2007, 2008 and 2010 raised the portfolio threshold, integrated new bands (AWS, 700 MHz), and formalised quarterly and annual reporting.
+The FCC adopted rating-based requirements for acoustic coupling and T-coil coupling (the ratings now known as M3/M4 and T3/T4) and imposed a progressive portfolio benchmark on operators and manufacturers: a given percentage of the portfolio had to be HAC.
+Successive amendments raised the portfolio benchmark, integrated new bands and services, and formalised periodic reporting.

 Timeline